 The shape that the tipi will have once setted will almost always depend on the pattern that has been used to make its cover.
-There are several patterns of teepee cover available, some are of which are traditional characterising the different Native American tribes, while others are modern and have been developed by individual teepee makers.
+There are several patterns of teepee cover available, some are of which are traditional characterising the different Native American tribes, while others are more personalized and have been developed by individual teepee makers.

-We usually work with two types of patterns based on historic Sioux and Blackfoot models.
-Both of these models share a common feature which utilises an egg-shaped floor, so the inner diameter commonly is measured from the door to the rear of the teepee.
+We usually work with two different patterns based on historic prototypes,such as Sioux and Blackfoot.
+Both of these models share a common feature: an egg-shaped floor, so the inner diameter commonly is measured from the door to the rear of the teepee.
 And the structure seen from the side has a slight backward inclination.
 Many teepees of other tribal styles possess these same characteristics.

 It must always be taken into account when calculating the final space needed for the structure, that the poles of the smoke flaps will need an additional meter around the teepee in order to be able to move them when necessary.
 Therefore a tipi of 6m diameter will need a minimum space of 7m in diameter.